What is FIXML Online?

 - It can wrap around the FIX Session Protocol or another protocol such as MQ Series, TIBCO, and SOAP

 Every message category defined by the FIX specification has a pair of schema files of its own, such as implementation and a base schema file.
 For applications that only need access to one message category, this provides a granular level of use.
 Component and message definitions belonging to a specific message category are defined within the FIX Protocol and stored in the message category schema files.
 Message categories can include market data, indications, allocations, and positions.
 You can also find the complete list of FIXML category files under the FIXML Schema File Summary section.

 FIXML integration and customization

-FIXML schema files support extensions are recommended users minimize modifying them too much as it could impact the performance of FIXML Syntax.
+FIXML schema file support extensions are recommended for users to minimize modifying them too much as it could impact the performance of FIXML Syntax.
 The lesser customization, the easier it is to connect with counterparties.
 If you require customization, you should communicate with the FPL Global Technical Committee and let them know your specific requirements.
 And they can implement solutions to make the FIXML meet your business requirements and confirm if the issue has been resolved already by the FIX community and for a future release.
 At the very least, you'll get coaching and help to extend FIXML so that the new feature becomes part of a future version of FIX.

 Creating a customized field